55 Credits | 2 Years

 With an emphasis on hands-on experience, in the Automotive Technician program you'll learn essential service techniques including testing, repairing and rebuilding of basic automotive systems.
 Coursework will prepare you to diagnose and repair concerns in engines, drivetrains, brakes, electrical systems, steering, suspension, transmission systems as well as basic diesel, hybrid and alternative systems.

-- Service automotive steering and suspension systems
+- Perform diagnosis, service and repair of automotive steering and suspension systems

-- Service automotive brake systems
+- Perform diagnosis, service and repair of automotive brake systems

-- Service advanced automotive engine performance systems
+- Perform diagnosis, service and repair of automotive engine performance systems

 WITC's automotive programs are nationally certified through the National Automotive Technician's Educational Foundation (NATEF) and the National Coalition of Certification Centers (NC3).